 - To calm nightmares.
 Dilute frankincense oil as described below and rub over the large arteries along the sides of the neck before bed to help relieve nightmares (yes, really!).

 - Skin complaints.
 Whether your skin is dry and mature or oily and blotched with blemishes, frankincense oil has wonderful balancing qualities.
 It helps to reduce lines and wrinkles by tightening and toning skin, accelerates the healing of blemishes, skin ulcers and wounds, and stimulates cell regeneration.
 For anti-aging benefits, put several drops into your favorite night time moisturizer.
 For acne and blemishes, apply it neat directly on the problem area, unless you have very sensitive skin, then dilute as described below.

 - For immune support.
-Breathe the vapor right out of the bottle, or diffuse frankincense oil to increase immunity.
-Research shows that the natural chemical constituents in frankincense oil stimulate the immune system.1
+Breathe the vapor right out of the bottle, or diffuse frankincense oil to help boost immunity.
+Research shows that the natural plant chemical constituents in frankincense oil stimulate the immune system.1

 Lavender Essential Oil

 - Calming, stress relieving, sleep promoter.
 Feeling stressed out or having a night of insomnia?
 Dilute as described below, and rub lavender oil along the sides of the neck and/or breathe it in deeply.
 You can also place a drop or two into a warm bath before you relax into it.
 Lavender has wonderful calming and soothing effects and promotes deeper sleep.

 - Stops the itch and burn of insect bites.
 Put a drop of lavender oil on a bee sting, mosquito, or other bug bite to stop pain, itching, and reduce swelling.
 Reapply as necessary.
 Lavender oil works really well for this, especially if applied immediately.